Travel and history are favorite interests of Liz and her husband. In her writing she often likes to delve into the history behind the sites.

 Three of the crew members, Harry Estabrooks, Charles Tuttle, and Maurice Robbins were laid to rest at the American Cemetery, Cambridge UK.
 The remains of the others were returned home after the war.

 In 1969 a memorial stone was placed at the crash site and 10 oak trees were planted in memory of the 10 American airmen.
-There has been a memorial service and an annual commemoration since.
+There has been a memorial service and an annual commemoration since, apart from February 2021, when it was canceled due to COVID-19.

 Tony Foulds was one of the boys who had gathered at Endcliffe Park on Tuesday 22nd February 1944.
 He was 8 years old.
 He never forgot the events he had witnessed that day.
 The memory of the American airmen who lost their lives remained with him.